IliaEre/spring-jooq-contest/readme.md

 ## Simple service with JOOQ
 ### version 0.0.2

 ##### Warning!
-The service is just simple example, you shouldn't use the same configuration on production aria.
+The service is a simple example, you shouldn't use the same configuration on production aria.

 I highly recommend reading links:
 * I used gradle plugin for kts and jooq: [gradle plugin](https://github.com/rohanprabhu/kotlin-dsl-gradle-jooq-plugin)